If you’ve heard throughout your life, “You’re just like your father...”

 (Fact – dad jokes aren’t genetic…)

-So what is it that makes us unique from one another?
+So, what is it that makes us unique from one another?
 The answer lies in your gut microbiome!

-You see, your DNA is your bodies blueprint, providing information on how to grow, develop, and reproduce.
+You see, your DNA is your body's blueprint, providing information on how to grow, develop, and reproduce.
 Your DNA is composed of genes that can be turned off or on and up or down.
 Epigenetics, or changes in gene expression, along with your gut microbiome, can influence which traits are shown to the world, also called your phenotypes.
 Phenotypes include things like your height, eye color, temperament, disease susceptibility, responses to therapies, recovery adeptness, and more.

-Your gut microbiome mostly developed throughout your early years.
+Your gut microbiome mostly develops throughout your early years.
 Every time your dad played with you, hugged you, and kissed you, he shared some of his microbes with you, which helped build your gut microbiome.

 Studies have even found that though your mother gave you many microbes during birth and through breastfeeding, most children have gut microbiomes just as similar to their father’s as their mother’s.
 4